-Before a decision is made you will be sent a charges estimate notice (CEN) outlining the types of documents located and the estimated costs involved (if any).
+If charges are payable, before a decision is made you may be sent a charges estimate notice (CEN) outlining the estimated costs.
 You will then have 20 business days to:

-- confirm the access application (agreeing to pay the charges); or - narrow your application to reduce the charges; or withdraw your application.
+- confirm the access application (agreeing to pay the charges); or - narrow your application to reduce the charges; or - withdraw your application.